 Why data scientist isn’t your first job

-You’re not the only one.
-More and more students are completing a degree in Data Science, AI or Business Analytics and want to start working as a data scientist straight away.
-But when you check job postings, you’ll see one thing: there are hardly any junior data scientist vacancies - especially not in finance.
-How come?
+Do you dream of a career in data science?
+You're not the only one.
+More and more students are completing studies in Data Science, AI or Business Analytics and want to work as data scientists right away.
+But when you check job openings, you see one thing: there are almost no junior data scientist job openings, especially in finance.
+Why is that?
+We spoke to recruiter Julien about how data science works in finance, why "data scientist" is often not a starting point but an end station, and how you do start your career in data smartly.

 Data science in finance: why it works differently

-Many graduates think that working as a data scientist means jumping straight into AI and machine learning.
-In theory, that’s true.
-In practice – especially in finance – it works differently.
-Banks and insurers work with enormous amounts of data, but they’re not allowed to do just anything with it.
-Regulators such as De Nederlandsche Bank (DNB) and the European Central Bank (ECB) want to know exactly how each model works.
+Many first-timers think that working as a data scientist means getting straight to work with AI and machine learning.
+In theory, that's true.
+In practice - especially in finance - it works differently.
+Banks and insurers work with enormous amounts of data, but are not allowed to do just anything with it.
+Regulators such as the Dutch Bank (DNB) and the European Central Bank (ECB) want to know exactly how each model works.

-“In finance, AI is often still a black box,” Jorn explains.
-“And that’s not allowed.
-Everything a bank does must be explainable and verifiable.
-You can’t just run an algorithm and say: ‘just trust us’.”
-That’s why, in finance, a well-aligned collaboration is needed between data specialists like engineers, analysts and stewards to deploy AI and data science effectively and in a controllable way.
-Think of:
+"In finance, AI is often still a black box," Julien explains.
+"And so it's not allowed.
+Everything a bank does has to be explainable and verifiable.
+You can't just run an algorithm and say, 'trust us'."
+Therefore, in finance, a well-coordinated collaboration between data specialists such as engineers, analysts and stewards is needed to deploy AI and data science effectively and verifiably.
+Consider:

 - Data stewards ensure that data is properly collected and usable.